Farahhoque/Farahhoque/README.md

 # 👋 Hi!
 I am Farah

-💡 I am passionate about unraveling the business insights hidden in vast business datasets.
+💡 I am passionate about unraveling the business insights hidden in vast business datasets, leveraging the power of machine learning and artificial intelligence.
 My skills lie in combining analytical know-how with marketing knowledge to drive data-inspired solutions.

 🎓 Currently pursuing a Master of Management in Analytics @ McGill University.